CodeAnnihilator/Amazon-Clone/README.md

 Since you have downloaded ElasticSearch, you can lounch it via elasticsearch.bat file.

-To start the project, you need to type in a console "node server" Project will run on localhost:3001
+To run project, type "node server" in console.

+Project will run on localhost:3001